yanwela/ShortMetarForTurkAirspace/README.md

 · Smart METAR Fetching: Automatically retrieves weather reports for active airports.

-· ES Mode (Overlay): Frameless and transparent mode, perfect for use over simulators or EuroScope.
+· ES Mode (Overlay): Frameless and transparent mode, perfect for use over EuroScope.

 · Summary View: Simplifies METAR data to wind and pressure (QNH) info only.